-ACTION ALERT: Protect Small Farmers & Ranchers from Forced Electronic ID!
+ACTION ALERT: Help Stop Forced Electronic Animal ID!

-The USDA has been told by numerous stakeholders for over a decade that mandatory electronic Animal ID is a solution in search of a problem; one that will harm thousands of small farmers and ranchers across the country.
-The agency is not listening, and it is time for Congress to step in.
+Mandatory electronic Animal ID is a solution in search of a problem, and one that will harm thousands of small farmers and ranchers across the country.

 The solution is simple: Keep the 2013 Animal Disease Traceability Rule unchanged, allowing farmers and ranchers to identify their animal with traditional, low-tech forms of ID or electronic ID, depending on which works best for their operations.

-Sample script: “Hi, my name is ___ and I live in [state].
-I am calling to ask my Senator to sign on to S. 4282 to stop electronic cattle mandates.
+Sample script: “Hi, my name is ___ and I live in [town].
+I am calling to ask my Representative to co-sponsor House Joint Resolution 167, to overturn the USDA’s new rule mandating electronic animal ID.

 [You can add talking points from below, if you like - but the most important part is your story as a constituent!]

-2. SPREAD THE WORD: Share this information with your friends, family, and fellow farmers.
-Encourage them to also call their Senators and voice their opposition to the mandate and their support for S. 4282!
+3. SPREAD THE WORD: Share this information with your friends, family, and fellow farmers.
+Encourage them to also call their legislators and voice their opposition to the mandate!

 ____________